How Renting Can Actually Reduce Your Monthly Expense

 Closing costs are also around 3%, making your total costs closer to $18K.
 While the seller sometimes pays these fees, it’s not guaranteed.

-Landlords Often Pay for Utilities
+Apartment Communities Often Pay for Utilities

 If saving on monthly expenses is important to you, renting can help you eliminate or reduce your utility costs.
 Depending on the home you rent and your landlord, you might not have to pay for any of your utilities.
 In other cases, you and the landlord will split the utility costs.